scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

  \mathrm{u}(C) &= \frac{C^{1-\rho}}{1-\rho}.
  \end{aligned}

-An agent’s problem is thus characterized by values of :math:`\rho`, :math:`{R}`, and :math:`\beta`, plus sequences of survival probabilities :math:`(1-{D}_t)` and income growth factors :math:`\Gamma_t` for :math:`t = 0, ... ,T`.
+The agent’s problem is thus characterized by values of :math:`\rho`, :math:`{R}`, and :math:`\beta`, plus sequences of survival probabilities :math:`(1-{D}_t)` and income growth factors :math:`\Gamma_t` for :math:`t = 0, ... ,T`.
 This problem has an